-The independent Directors function independently of the non-independent Directors by holding in camera sessions after each regularly-scheduled Board meeting and informally conferring on Board matters as such members determine necessary or desirable.
+The independent Directors function independently of the non-independent Directors by holding in camera sessions after each Board and committee meeting and informally conferring on Board matters as such members determine necessary or desirable.
 The Lead Director also chairs all in camera sessions of the independent members of the Board.